HOME / BIBLIOGRAPHIES / CONTACT ME / FAQ /

 INTRODUCTION

 I began this project in 2003, when I went hunting for information on a doll crafting magazine("The Cloth Doll") at the Library of Congress' website.
 I was trying to figure out when it ceased publication so that I would know when I had a complete run.
-I thought it would just be a matter of plugging in the ISSN# and reading a file.
-I discovered that not only does the Library of Congress not archive a copy of all periodicals, it isn't even aware of most craft magazines.
-I felt betrayed!
-But I took a deep breath and thought it likely they just hadn't caught up to the 21st century yet with their website.
+I thought it would just be a matter of plugging in the ISSN# and reading a file - but there was no file.
+So I took a deep breath and thought about it.
+I decided it was most likely they just hadn't caught up to the 21st century yet with their website.
+They had 200+ years of materials to enter into the electronic record, after all.
 Surely the information was safely locked in some microfiche cabinet or even a dusty card catalog, waiting for some poor intern to pull out and start entering it into the electronic record.
-But when I queried, I received a brief reply that said, "we can't concern ourselves with women's hobbies."
+So I sent them an e-mail with my simple question, providing the title and ISSN# for reference, and settled in to wait what I figured would be weeks or even months before someone could get around to pulling the relevant card out of the old catalog.
+But I received a reply within days that said, "We can't concern ourselves with women's hobbies."

-Every English teacher I'd ever had confidently informed me the Library of Congress collected and cataloged everything ever put in print in the United States.
+Every English teacher I'd ever had confidently informed us the Library of Congress collected and cataloged everything published in the United States.
 It was a sacred trust they had that I had bought into with all my heart.
-They are our countries' library - the bastion of all our printed works.
-In the back of my mind was always the confidence I would be able to look up anything, if I really needed to, if I just made a pilgrimage to Washington DC - and I use the word pilgrimage deliberately to reflect my exact emotions - and with the advent of the internet, I didn't even need to physically go there.
-I'd always envisioned an army of unpaid interns and an underground bunker full of metal desks lined in rows, each armed with a scanner, a microfiche reader(and then later a computer) and sharp-eyed Librarians passing among the desks to ensure their interns from the local colleges weren't sneaking in a game of pong on government time.
-The Library of Congress was our mecca for all our recorded history - ALL our recorded history.
-I've always thought that women's history is intimately tied to textiles, and has been expressed through them via their hobbies since, well, since history as we know it began.
-The published record of that history began much later, but still covers centuries.
-So what the Library of Congress effectively told me was that they couldn't be concerned with women's history.
+The Library of Congress is our countries' national archive - they are supposed to keep all our printed history safe.
+ALL of it - not just the parts that the thirteen men who had the privilege of overseeing this public trust felt was important.
+In the back of my mind was always the confidence I would be able to look up anything, if I really needed to, if I just made a pilgrimage to Washington DC - and I use the word pilgrimage deliberately to reflect my exact emotions.
+With the advent of the internet, I didn't even need to physically go there.
+I'd always envisioned an army of unpaid interns from the local librarian's college and an underground bunker full of metal desks lined in rows, each armed with a scanner, a microfiche reader(and then later a computer) and sharp-eyed Librarians passing among the desks to ensure no one was sneaking in a game of pong on government time.
+The Library of Congress was supposed to be our mecca for all our recorded history - ALL our recorded history.
+I searched deeper, and discovered it wasn't just women's hobby magazines that were missing - it was women's magazines, period.
+So what else did these thirteen men decide wasn't relevant to our culture and history?
+When did this start, this ability to pick and choose what got archived and what didn't?
+Why do English teachers tell this lie, when in truth, the Emperor has never had any clothes?

 I will post updates on what has been completed in the column to the right of this introduction, so you can check back periodically and see if there's anything new you are interested in.